 Mel’s varied background has uniquely prepared him to offer a high level of effective service to his clients.
-Having experienced the NC Appraisal Board and the NC Real Estate Commission as a member of the staff and now for the last 16 years as an attorney representing licensees and prospective licensees before those agencies.
-Mel’s advise and counsel is valued for his experience, knowledge and insight.
+Having first been a member of the staff of the NC Appraisal Board and the NC Real Estate Commission and then an attorney defending licensees and prospective licensees before those same agencies, Mel’s advice and counsel is valued for his experience, knowledge and insight.

 - Larry A. Outlaw Excellence in Real Estate Award